 Hot Stone Abdominal Press:

-A river stone is heated, then wrapped in layers of cloth with a spice blend that has healing and warming properties.
-The hot bundle is pressed over the mamas abdomen infusing her with deep heat
+A stone is heated, then wrapped in layers of cloth with a spice blend that has healing and warming properties.
+The hot bundle is pressed over the your abdomen infusing it with

 Belly binding has been used throughout time and culture to help restore tone and slow postpartum bleeding.
-We bring a specially designed wrap and lend it to you for the course of your postpartum recovery.
+We bring a specially designed wrap and lend it to you for the first week of your postpartum recovery.

 Moxabustion is an external heat therapy that is applied on or over an affected site.
-It is made from the herb Mugwort.
-Moxabustion, also called moxa, assists with postpartum healing by warming the abdomen, stops pain, moves Qi, circulates the blood, safeguards health, facilitates a speedy recovery and energizes the mama.
-Moxa is a useful treatment given between day five and ten post-birth.
-It should not be used if the woman presents with signs of heat.
-For example, a high temperature, night sweats, inflamed cesarean scar or infection.
+It is made from the herb Chinese Mugwort.
+Moxabustion, also called moxa, assists with postpartum healing by warming the abdomen, stops pain, moves Qi, circulates the blood, safeguards health, facilitates a speedy recovery and energizes the body.
+Moxa is a useful treatment given sometime after the first week of recover, especially if digestion is sluggish.
+It should not be used if the client presents with signs of heat.
+For example, a high temperature, night sweats, cesarean scar or infection.

 Ceremonial End of Care Bath:

-A beautiful ceremonial bath is drawn to honor and recognize a woman's strength and the selfless sacrifice she went through to birth her child into the world.
+A beautiful ceremonial bath is drawn to honor and recognize your strength and the selfless sacrifice you went through to birth your child into the world.
 Many cultures avoid washing their hair after birth to avoid a cold chill.
-The final bath would mark the end of recovery and beginning of her return to her regular responsibilities.
-Our bath allows you to soak in milk, honey and flowers and to sip on ceremonial almond milk tea.
-This is all done by candle light with music playing to soothe your heart.
+The final bath would mark the end of recovery and the return to regular responsibilities.
+Our bath allows you to soak in milk and flowers and to remember what it is like to have your body to just yourself.
+This is all done by candle light to soothe your heart.
 Soak as long as you like... we don't mind holding babies!